tox-dev/pipdeptree/README.rst

 There are 2 test suites in this repo:

 1. Unit tests that use mock objects.
-These are configured to run on every push to the repo and on every PR thanks to travis.ci
+These are configured to run on every push to the repo and on every PR thanks to Github Actions.

 2. End-to-end tests that are run against actual packages installed in virtualenvs